Channel Conflict: 5 Causes to Look Out For

 Leadership is important in any organization.
 However, there may be a conflict between the leader and partners.
 Conflict between the leader and partners often arises when the leader wants to make some changes, but the intermediaries are unwelcoming to these changes.

 Resistance to leadership and change raises friction in the organization.
-The bottom line is that change is good, as it is often a sign of growth and improvement.
+However, change is generally good, as it is often a sign of growth and improvement.

 As a good leader, it is important to sell any change you want to affect to your partners first so that they can effectively sell it.
 But when leaders are merely trying to impose changes on partners, it can lead to resistance, which in turn will lead to a soured relationship.